LatifahBenta/V.cholerae/README.md

     * Analyze molecular epidemiology to understand cholera transmission dynamics and strain evolution.

-    From our study these are our expected outcomes:
+    From our study, these are our expected outcomes:

 * Enhanced understanding of *V. cholerae* pathogenesis and adaptation.